-This Paleo Whole30 Squash Soup is creamy, healthy, packed with flavor, and perfect for fall!
+This Butternut Squash Soup is creamy, healthy, packed with flavor, and perfect for fall!
 Butternut squash and pumpkin come together with apples and onions to create a savory soup with just the right amount of sweetness.
-It's dairy free, and gluten free.
+It's paleo, dairy free, and gluten free.

 This is kind of a knock off of the Panera Squash Soup.
 I made that soup last year for someone and she absolutely loved it, but it called for lots of heavy cream and apple cider.
 When I made it paleo I wanted to cut down on the sugar and, of course, make it dairy free.
 I decided to roast some apples along with the squash and onions and totally leave out the cider.
 The heavy cream is replaced with almond milk, but coconut milk would also work.
 The outcome is a super delicious, creamy, rich soup that is made much healthier!
 I'm in love!